Arnold Buchthal: Second World War

+Postwar

-After the Second World War Buchthal transferred to the American Army and was called as a translator to the Nuremberg war crimes trials.
+After World War II, Buchthal transferred to the US Army and was employed as a translator to the Nuremberg war crimes trials.
 Among other things, he had to explain to the US judges words like "Polnisches Untermenschentum", a racist term in Nazi language.

-Arnold Buchthal moved to Offenbach and went into civil service.
-Until October 1957 he was senior prosecutor of the Frankfurt district court.
-In this function he had to deal with the pending case against the Nazi war criminals Adolf Eichmann and his deputy Hermann Krumey.
-Buchthal cooperated in this matter with his colleague Fritz Bauer, who the Attorney General of Hesse, and the driving force to organize the Frankfurt Auschwitz trials.
-Buchthal also received criticism: As prosecutor he acted rashly against a controversial election campaign ad published in several newspapers in 1957.
+Arnold Buchthal moved to Offenbach and went into the civil service.
+Until October 1957, he was senior prosecutor of the Frankfurt district court.
+In this function, he had to deal with the pending case against the Nazi war criminals Adolf Eichmann and his deputy Hermann Krumey.
+Buchthal cooperated in this matter with his colleague Fritz Bauer, who was the Attorney General of Hesse, and the driving force in organising the Frankfurt Auschwitz trials.
+Buchthal also received criticism; as prosecutor he acted rashly against a controversial election campaign ad published in several newspapers in 1957.
 As a result he was transferred as Senate President at the Higher Regional Court to Darmstadt.

 Buchthal died in Italy in 1965.